 The determination of the Company's income and other tax liabilities requires interpretation of complex laws and regulations often involving multiple jurisdictions.
 Significant estimates are required in determining the Company's consolidated income tax provision.
 There are many transactions and calculations for which the ultimate tax determination is uncertain.
 The Company recognizes liabilities for anticipated tax audit issues based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the current tax and deferred tax provisions.
 Furthermore, deferred income tax balances are recorded using enacted or substantively enacted future income tax rates.
-Changes in enacted income tax rates are not within the control of management.
-However, any such changes in income tax rates may result in actual income tax amounts that may differ significantly from estimates recorded in deferred tax balances.
+Changes in enacted income tax amounts that may differ significantly from estimates recorded in deferred tax balances.